Home > Visits > Sagrada Familia, Parc Güell, Casa Batlló, Casa Milá-La Pedrera > Guided tours of Parc Güell: our top picks in Barcelona

 - Accessibility: Not suitable for wheelchair users or those with reduced mobility.

 - Interactivity: The guide is very attentive and will answer all of your questions.
-Stay close to make sure you hear all of the explanations they give – the guides don’t have microphones.

 - Duration: 1h30.